dylanjcastillo/twitter-sentiment-tracker/README.md

 7. Run `sh run-docker-sh` in the your root directory of your project

-8. (Optional) You can add a [cronjob](https://medium.com/@gavinwiener/how-to-schedule-a-python-script-cron-job-dea6cbf69f4e) that executes the `clean_database.py` in the `utils/` folder.
+8. (Optional) You can add a [cronjob](https://medium.com/@gavinwiener/how-to-schedule-a-python-script-cron-job-dea6cbf69f4e) that executes the `clean_database.py` in the `utils/` folder everyday.
 This script removes old data from the database.

 9) That's all!
 It's ALIVE!